suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 upvalues (0) for 0x1099f0:
 ```

-The instruction to patch is the `FORPREP`, represented in little endian.
+The instruction to patch is the `FORPREP`.
+Represented in little endian,
-Its binary value is `0xca800000`.
+its binary value is `0xca800000`.

-We will patch it with a JMP 1. by doing so, the flow will jump to the
+We will patch it with a `JMP 1`. by doing so, the flow will jump to the
-FORLOOP instruction, which will add to the index the value of the *x* step
+`FORLOOP` instruction, which will increment the index with the value of the `x` step
 parameter.
 This way, by leveraging the type confusion, the returned
 index will contain the address of the TValue passed as input.